Let the spotlight shine on tomatoes!

 This salad perfectly represents what we love so much about Italian cooking and meal preparation.
 Taking one in season, delicious, healthy ingredient, like a tomato, and allowing it to be the star of your meal, cuts down on prep time and shows everyone at your dinner table how delicious simplicity can be.
 Serve this with grilled seafood, chicken, or alongside a gourmet sandwich, and your meal is complete.

-- 6 Roma (plum) tomatoes, halved or sliced into thirds
+- 6 roma tomatoes also known as plum, halved or sliced into thirds

 - 1 tablespoon extra virgin olive oil

-- 1 cup balsamic vinegar, reduced to add least 1/2 cup, *directions follow
+- 1 cup balsamic vinegar reduced to at least 1/2 cup *directions follow

 - Reduce balsamic vinegar by placing in a small pot/pan over medium-high heat and allowing to simmer for about 10 minutes, or until most of the liquid is evaporated and it coats the back of a spoon, like a syrup.
 Reduced balsamic vinegar should have a syrup-like consistency.